NSO-developer/nso_ai_assistant/Readme.md

 * Answer NSO related question that has been specified in the Gitbook
 * Code Generation is not ideal at moment.
 It can generate, but it has quite a lot of mistake.
 Especially Java API perform much worse than Python API.
 * Only support Webex direct message for now.
 Group message is not supported.
+* Unique support hybrid context mode that use the context between Gitbook Search and Langchain Chroma RAG to provide the best result.

 ## Pros and Cons
 ![Pros and Cons](https://github.com/NSO-developer/nso_ai_assistant/blob/main/others/pros_cons.png)